gavinln/presto-minio/README.md

     select * from customer_text;
     ```

-9. Exit the hive cli
+4. Exit the hive cli

     ```
     exit;
     ```

-10. Exit the Docker container
+5. Exit the Docker container

     ```
     exit
     ```
+### Query the Hive table using Presto

-10. Connect to Presto
+1. Connect to Presto

     ```
     docker exec -it presto presto-cli
     ```

-11. Query data from Presto
+2. Query data from Presto

     ```
     use minio.default;